ferhatvurucu/aws-daily-tasks/README.md

 **EC2 Start / Stop instances**

-Lists EC2 instances and helps you to start or stop them.
+Lists EC2 instances and helps you to start or stop the instances all at once.

 usage: ec2_start_stop.py [-h] action